blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In most scenarios, this is the best approach to use.
 The only downside is that,
 on large models, unwrapping can take a while on import.
-Nonetheless, Godot will
+Nonetheless, Blazium will
 cache the UV2 across reimports, so it will only be regenerated when needed.

 Select the imported scene in the filesystem dock, then go to the **Import** dock.